What is ketamine infusion therapy?

 Ketamine is a medication that has been prescribed to men, women, and children since the 1960’s, primarily as an anesthetic.

-Ketamine treatment is useful for bipolar and unipolar depression, anxiety disorders, postpartum mood disorders, PTSD, chronic migraine, fibromyalgia, addiction, and pain.
-Additional studies have shown that Ketamine treatment can rapidly reduce suicidal thoughts as well.
+Ketamine treatment is useful for bipolar and unipolar depression, anxiety disorders, postpartum mood disorders, PTSD, chronic migraine, fibromyalgia, and pain.
+Additional studies have shown that ketamine treatment can rapidly reduce suicidal thoughts as well.

 Ketamine is remarkably effective.
-Clinical trials have shown relief of symptoms in 70% of patients after just one infusion.
-Furthermore, these trials indicate 85-90% relief of symptoms in patients undergoing a three-week stabilization infusion regimen.
-Some patients will require maintenance or “booster” infusions every two to four months afterwards, depending on their unique symptoms and physiology.
+Clinical trials have shown relief of symptoms in 70% of patients after six infusions over 2-3 weeks.
+Most patients will require maintenance or “booster” infusions every every 6-9 weeks afterwards, depending on their unique symptoms and physiology.
 Ketamine does not cause side effects that oral antidepressants often cause (weight gain, sexual dysfunction, etc).